allbesmart/oaibox-flexric/README.md

 The latency that you observe in your monitor xApp is the latency from the E2 Agent to the nearRT-RIC and xApp.
 In modern computers the latency should be less than 200 microseconds or 50x faster than the O-RAN specified minimum nearRT-RIC latency i.e., (10 ms - 1 sec) range.
 Therefore, FlexRIC is well suited for use cases with ultra low-latency requirements.
 Additionally, all the data received in the xApp is also written to /tmp/xapp_db in case that offline data processing is wanted (e.g., Machine
 Learning/Artificial Intelligence applications).
+You browse the data using e.g., sqlitebrowser.
 Please, check the example folder for other working xApp use cases.

 ## 3. Integration with RAN and example of deployment